Affiliate links on Android Authority may earn us a commission. Learn more.

 Bluetooth standards explained

 It might seem like audio is a natural extension for Bluetooth.
 After all, the engineers creating it had mobile phone headsets in mind.
 But that implementation only considered achieving intelligible call quality, not the full range of music people enjoy.
 That’s where Bluetooth audio codecs come into play.
-Eventually, the Bluetooth standard came to include the SBC Bluetooth codec by default, but it is known for not providing the best audio quality.
+Eventually, the Bluetooth standard came to include the SBC Bluetooth codec by default, but it cannot provide the best audio quality.
 As a result, proprietary codecs came to fill this niche, including aptX, Sony’s LDAC, and Samsung with the Scalable Audio Codec.
 With Bluetooth 5.0, we got the LC3 codec and LE Audio, which promise to bring many enhancements.

 Bluetooth 5.0 introduces the LC3 codec and LE Audio, both of which have exciting implications.